Inca Trail 3 Days to Machu Picchu

 • We can find many streams of water purification tablets (along with the Inca Trail expedition).

-As you trek through the rugged terrain and explore the well-preserved archaeological sites, you’ll be in awe of the Inca people’s ingenuity.
-Standing at the Sun Gate, gazing upon the iconic Machu Picchu, is a moment that will forever be etched in your memory.
+As you walk through the rough land and visit the preserved archaeological sites, you will admire the Inca people’s skill.
+Standing at the Sun Gate and looking at the famous Machu Picchu is a moment you will never forget.

 Remember, this sacred route is a delicate ecosystem that requires our care and respect.
-Embrace the principles of sustainable tourism and leave no trace, ensuring that future generations can also revel in the wonders of the Inca Trail.
+Embrace sustainable tourism and leave no trace.
+This way, future generations can enjoy the wonders of the Inca Trail too.
 So, lace up your hiking boots, prepare your backpack, and embark on this unforgettable adventure.
 The Inca Trail 3 Days awaits, ready to reveal its secrets and create memories that will stay with you forever.

 YES!
 We recommend you reserve the Inca Trail, check available spaces on our Inca Trail availability page, and pay your entrance fee well in advance.